freenet/web/hugo-site/content/donate/ghostkey/ghost-key-explanation.md

 ### Technical Overview

 1. On completion of a donation, the browser creates an [Ed25519](https://en.wikipedia.org/wiki/EdDSA) key pair.
-2. The **public part** of the key pair is blinded and sent to the server.
-The server verifies the donation and then signs the blinded key.
+2. The **public part** of the key pair is [blinded](https://www.rfc-editor.org/rfc/rfc9474.html) and sent to the server.
+3. The server verifies the donation and then signs the blinded key with it's RSA key.
-3. The blinded signature is sent back to the browser and unblinded.
+4. The blinded signature is sent back to the browser and unblinded.
-4. The browser presents both the key pair and the unblinded signature to the user.
+5. The browser presents both the key pair and the unblinded signature to the user.

 The JavaScript code for the browser side of this process can be reviewed [here](/js/donation-success.js). l details, making it suitable for both technical and non-technical audiences interested in understanding how ghost keys work.